Whether you’re a casual or hardcore commuter, road rider or trail rider, it can be hard to motivate when the skies turn dark and gray.

 Fox Attack Water Pant & Attack Fire Softshell Pants — Wet and Cold Weather — $175/199

 Fox has stepped up the pant game with 6 different styles to choose from, plus dedicated cold and wet weather models.
-I initially had my eyes on the Attack Softshell, but after a conversation with some of the product and marketing guys, I’m all over the Attack Water Pant.
-Lightweight, comfortable materials and a dialed fit have sold me on the concept plus the team sent a pair home with me, and we’ll be following up with first impressions soon.
+I initially had my eyes on the Attack Softshell, but after a conversation with some of the product and marketing guys, I went with the Attack Water Pant. (and am glad, as Inga chose the softshell and it get hot far too quickly and is intended more for cold weather) Lightweight, comfortable materials and a dialed fit have sold me on the concept plus the team sent a pair home with me, and we’ll be following up with first impressions soon.
 I tried them on right off and found these pants were so comfortable I ended up wearing them all evening during a Game of Thrones marathon.

 Considering the Fox team is based in sunny Southern California, it’s great to see the team taking the needs of riders in the PNW seriously.
 Best of all, they have zipper pockets.
 I love my pockets – after all, pants without pockets are basically long underwear.
 For those that prefer shorter pants, AKA shorts, the Attack Water Short is also an option.